 The Miracles timeless music gained in popularity through movie soundtracks such as “The Big Chill”, “Platoon” and “Donnie Brasco”.
 (In 1993, Motown honored the group with a 35th anniversary retrospective greatest hits CD box set).

 In 1978 upon the departure of Billy Griffin, the group, consisting of Pete Moore, Bobby Rogers and Ronnie White auditioned a young man right out of college (Long Beach State University), by the name of Sydney Justin.
-He was chosen as The Miracles lead vocalist, but had a prior commitment to play in the NFL with the Los Angeles Rams.
-Sydney had a rewarding but short lived professional football career (four years), due to an injury, but not before he had a chance to earn a Super Bowl ring in Super Bowl XIV.
+He was chosen as The Miracles lead vocalist, but had a prior commitment to play in the N.F.L. with the Los Angeles Rams.
+Sydney had a rewarding but short lived professional football career (Five Years), due to an injury, but not before he had a chance to earn a Super Bowl ring in Super Bowl XIV.

-1985 After his retirement from Pro Football, Sydney signed with the vocal pop group “Shalamar”.
+1985 After his retirement from Pro Football, Sydney signed a recording contract with the vocal pop group “Shalamar”.
 He recorded, wrote and produced songs on their last two CD’s and performed concerts around the globe.

-During this time Sydney also sang, produced and wrote songs for movie sound tracks such as “Wild Cats” featuring Goldie Hawn and also the movie “Lambada”
+During this time Sydney also sang, produced and wrote songs for movie sound tracks such as “Wild Cats” Starring Goldie Hawn and also the movie “Lambada”

 In 1994, as faith would have it, Bobby Rogers and Claudette Robinson again would locate Sydney Justin on a quest to reunite The Miracles.